To all my Jonny Pals,

 “Get in line!” barked the sentinel.

 “You mean that we have to stand in that huge line just to see Professor Morlock?” asked Jonny while Boris fidgeted with the nunchucks in his pocket, not liking the guardís attitude.

 “No,” replied the sentinel.
 “You have to stand in this line to get a ticket to be in the raffle of people who will get to see Professor Morlock today.
 Move it!!!”

 Seeing no other alternative, Jonny and Boris trudged to the back of the line which had already grown by another block since they had had their exchange with the guard.
-Jonny said nary a word about why they were seeing Morlock and Boris sensed that he shouldnít ask, so they simply stood among the others in line who looked like they belonged in the cast of a Fellini movie.
+Jonny said nary a word about why they were seeing Morlock and Boris sensed that he shouldnít ask, so they simply stood among the others in line who looked like they were freaks from the cast of a Fellini movie.
 After an hour, the line finally got moving.
 90 minutes after that, the pair arrived at the front where they encountered a bearlike man selling tickets.